Dušan Vlahović

-Dušan Vlahović (Душан Влаховић; born 28 January 2000) is a Serbian professional footballer who plays as a striker for club Juventus and the Serbia national team.
+Dušan Vlahović (Душан Влаховић; born 28 January 2000) is a Serbian professional footballer who plays as a striker for Süper Lig club Beşiktaş and the Serbia national team.

 Graduating from Partizan's youth system, Vlahović made his first-team debut in 2016, winning a league title and two Serbian Cups.
 He moved to Italian club Fiorentina in 2018.
 With 21 league goals in the 2020–21 Serie A, Vlahović was awarded Serie A Best Young Player.
 After an impressive goalscoring form in the first half of 2021–22, Italian rivals Juventus signed him in January 2022 for a reported fee of €70 million.
+He won the Coppa Italia with the club in 2024, scoring the only goal in the final.
+In 2026, he joined Turkish side Beşiktaş on free transfer.

-Vlahović is a former Serbia youth international, representing his country at various youth levels, before making his senior international debut in 2020 during the UEFA Nations League.
+Vlahović is a former Serbia youth international, representing his country at various youth levels, before making his senior international debut in 2020, during the UEFA Nations League.

 Club career

 Early career

 Born in Belgrade, Vlahović started playing football in the Altina Zemun football school, where he competed mostly with older players.
 Shortly after, he joined OFK Beograd's youth system for three months, and also made one appearance for Red Star Belgrade.